Study of the $in ^{34}$Ar($\alpha,p$)$^{37}$K reaction rate via proton scattering on $^{37}$K, and its impact on properties of modeled X-Ray bursts: Impact on Stellar Models

 The integrated burst luminosity is a metric designed to determine the overall effect on the light curve when a reaction rate is varied, defined in \cite{cyburt_dependence_2016} as

 where $L_0$ is a baseline model with accepted rates from REACLIB \cite{cyburt_jina_2010}.
-This quantity was similar for all of the ``clocked burster" variations.
+This quantity was similar for all of the ``clocked burster" variations, which differed by less than 13\% between models.
 Though these models had similar burst periods and maximum luminosities, variations in burst and quiescent period shape and values could explain these non-zero values (i.e. the differences from the baseline model).
-The high He-accretion model using the standard reaction rate $\times.01$ had the largest $M_{LC}^{(i)}$ value.
-As this model also had a larger difference in maximum luminosity, this is easier to explain.
-Both slow accretion models had modest values for this metric.
+The high He-accretion model using the standard reaction rate $\times0.01$ had the largest $M_{LC}^{(i)}$ value, likely due to the larger difference in maximum luminosity compared with the Clocked-Burster series, along with more variation throughout the burst tail.
+Both slow accretion models had modest values for this metric (Table \ref{tab:model_res}).